cjgammon/three.js-camera-path-tool/README.md

 \-  Remove Path

-UP/DOWN/LEFT/RIGHT  Pan Camera

-OPTION + UP/DOWN  Zoom Camera

-W/A/S/D  Rotate Camera

-SHIFT  Moves Faster
+Click and drag to rotate camera
+Use Mouse Wheel to Zoom In/Out

 Click Nodes to Move

 Click off Node to Deselect

+UP/DOWN/LEFT/RIGHT  Translate Node on Y or X Axis

+OPTION + UP/DOWN  Translate Node on Z Axis

+W/A/S/D  Rotate Node

+SHIFT  Moves Faster